rocketfuel/sdbc/README.md

 Example1.result
 ```

+You will find that you can remove Log.valueOf, and the example will still work.
+As long as the columns in the result set have the same names as the fields in your case class, you do not need to manually create the converter.

 ### Set parameter values using string interpolation

 Since StringContext doesn't allow the string value of the interpolated value to be